Walgreens Logo

 Walgreens Logo 1921

-In the 1920s, the company became famous for selling whiskey as a medicine, bypassing prohibition.
+In the 1920s, the company became famous for selling whiskey as a medicine, which helped it bypass Prohibition.
 To draw attention to herself, she used a logo with the slogan “DRUGS WITH A REPUTATION.”
-All three words were capital letters, but “WITH” and “A” were shrunk and slightly raised above the line.
+All three words were in capital letters, but “WITH” and “A” were shrunk and slightly raised above the line.
 The phrase was enclosed in double quotes and was inside a white scroll.
-The upper part was occupied by the then name of the pharmacy chain: Walgreen Co.
+The then-nameless pharmacy chain occupied the upper part: Walgreens.
 The designers embellished the ends of the glyphs with wide, curved serifs and made the strokes unevenly thick.

 1929 – 1931